-Dishes might go on an upper cabinet above or directly across from the dishwasher to facilitate putting them away.
+Dishes go on an upper cabinet above or directly across from the dishwasher to facilitate putting them away.

 3. Create Extra Storage Options

 A formidable storage solution is the Elfa Spice Rack (sold at The Container Store).
-It goes inside the pantry door to accommodate all cooking spices and condiments, creating more space inside the pantry for other things.
+It goes inside the pantry door to accommodate all cooking spices and condiments, creating more space for other things.

 When the budget does not allow for a kitchen remodel, achieve the same result by using bins to organize the cabinet contents.
 You can pull out these bins to manage their contents, eliminating the need to bend over and reach inside the cabinet.

 4. Evaluate Your Trash Situation

 Few things are less exciting than trash.
 Whether you like to compost, recycle, sort your garbage some other way, or discard what you no longer need, you need a system that works for you.

 5. Clean Up Your Food Container Act

 Do yourself a favor and recycle all that mismatched, old plastic stuff that overflows your cabinets.
-Get a set of new, BPA-free, dishwasher-safe, microwave-safe, plastic, or glass containers with lids.
+Get a set of new, BPA-free, dishwasher-safe, microwave-safe, plastic or glass containers with lids.

-You should probably also get an additional but less expensive set for sharing food with others (avoiding resenting them for stealing your best containers or growing old waiting for them to return them).
+You should also get an additional but less expensive set for sharing food with others (avoiding resenting them for stealing your best containers or growing old waiting for them to return them).